mamedev/docs/source/advanced/hlsl.rst

 | **scanline_size**
 |
 | 	The overall spacing of the scanlines is set with this option.
 Setting it at 1 represents consistent alternating spacing between display lines and scanlines.
 |
+| **sanline_variance**
+|
+|	This affects the spacing on the dark scanlines.
+Larger values make the scanline smaller.
+Acceptable range is from 0 to 2.0, with the default being 1.0
+|
 | **scanline_height**
 |